HOW WE MAKE A DIFFERENCE

 AWARDS

-The Trust gives annual awards and prizes to support and encourage excellence amongst qualified engineers and those training to be Chartered Engineers, Incorporated Engineers and engineering Technicians.
 There are 25 awards and prizes that are either applied for directly or nominated through institutions and the Armed Services .
-The awards and prizes are presented annually at the annual awards ceremony and Livery dinner of the Engineers Company, held in a prestigious London venue in July of each year.
+The awards and prizes are presented annually at the annual awards ceremony and Livery dinner of the Engineers Company, held in a prestigious London venue in June or July of each year.
 This dinner celebrates the achievements of rising engineers, and gives prize and award winners the opportunity to meet senior engineers from all engineering disciplines and to create professional and personal friendships beyond their normal sphere of activity.

 TRUSTEES

-The Trustees are Prof Gordon Masterton OBE DL FREng FRSE (chair), Raymond Joyce (ex officio), Dr Dolores Byrne OBE (ex officio), Penny Taylor JP (ex officio), Helen Ramsay, Peter Egan, John Owen OBE, Keith Cima CB, Martin Knights FREng, David Lane (the Independent Trustee).
+The Trustees are Prof Gordon Masterton OBE DL FREng FRSE (chair), Dr Dolores Byrne OBE (ex officio), Eur Ing Penny Taylor JP (ex officio), Andrew McNaughton FREng (ex officio), Helen Ramsay, Peter Egan, John Owen OBE, Keith Cima CB, Martin Knights FREng, David Lane (the Independent Trustee).